gatrikh/project_m05/README.md

 ```

 **NOTE**
-You can't use the -train argument with -test and -fig
+You can't use the -train and -fig arguments with -test
 if you want to retrain the model you can use this command :

 ```bash